joe-glasgow/base-web-app/README.md

 # Fullstack Base Web App [<img src="https://img.icons8.com/ios/452/foundation.png" width="55"/>](icon)

 I've created this web app to enable rapid development of React projects that have performance and coding standards baked in.
-This repo builds on the work of others and my additions lay on extra layers of enhancement (such as gzip, [loadable components](https://github.com/gregberge/loadable-components)).
+This repo builds on the work of others and my additions lay on extra layers of enhancement (such as Docker, gzip, [loadable components](https://github.com/gregberge/loadable-components)).

 There is no included UI library, to keep the weight of the application as small as possible.
 Just run and go!